- Find Resources

 Arizona

 Join an e-mail listserv and phone tree to help you stay or become involved in legislative advocacy.
 If you have email, you can join an advocacy listserv provided by anArizona Disability Advocacy Coalition member to keep up-to-date on bill status and advocacy information.
-To sign up, contact the Arizona Bridge to Independent Living.
-If you don’t have email, contact the Governor’s Council on Developmental Disabilities (GCDD) at 602-277-4986 to join the Self-Advocacy Coalition’s advocacy phone tree to get, and forward legislative advocacy alerts by phone.
+Join today on their website.
+To sign up, contact the Ability 360.
+If you don't have email, contact the Governor's Council on Developmental Disabilities (GCDD) at 602-277-4986 to join the Self-Advocacy Coalition's advocacy phone tree to get, and forward legislative advocacy alerts by phone.

 New York